kdmayer/PointER/README.md

     conda env create --file=environment.yml
     conda activate cs224w

+ ## TODOs.md

+ The TODOs.md document helps us to keep track of our progress and TODO items.
+Please specify the date and the author name when adding new TODOs.

 ## Important Note:

  - **Please do not push your changes directly to the main branch.**